Computing Wasserstein Barycenter via operator splitting: the method of averaged marginals: Numerical Experiments

 \subsection{Unbalanced Wasserstein Barycenter}

-This section treats a particular example to illustrate the interest of using UWB.
-The artificial dataset is composed by 50 images with resolution $80\times80$.
-Each image is divided in four squared.
-The top left, bottom left and bottom right squared are randomly filled with double nested ellipses and the top right squared is always empty as exemplified in \cref{dataset_unbalanced}.
-In this example, every image is normalized to depict a probability measure so that we can compare WB and UWB.
+This section treats a particular example to illustrate the interest in using UWB.
+The artificial dataset is composed of 50 images with resolution $80\times80$.
+Each image is divided into four squares.
+The top left, bottom left, and bottom right squares are randomly filled with double nested ellipses and the top right square is always empty as exemplified in \cref{dataset_unbalanced}.
+In this example, every image is normalized to depict a probability measure so that we can compare (fixed-support) WB and UWB.

 With respect to \cref{UWB}, one set of constraints is relaxed and the influence of the hyperparameter $\gamma$ is studied.
-If $\gamma$ is large enough (i.e. greater than $\norm{{\tt vec}(d)} \approx 1000$, see \cref{prop_gamma}), the problem boils down to the standard WB problem since the example deals with probability measures: the resulting UWB is indeed a WB.
-When decreasing $\gamma$ the transportation costs take more importance than the distance to $\L$ that is more and more relaxed.
-Therefore, as illustrated by \cref{res_gamma}, the resulting UWB splits the image in four parts, giving visual meaning to the barycenter.
+If $\gamma$ is large enough (i.e. greater than $\norm{{\tt vec}(c)} \approx 1000$, see \cref{prop_gamma}), the problem boils down to the standard WB problem since the example deals with probability measures: the resulting UWB is indeed a WB.
+When decreasing $\gamma$ the transportation costs take more importance than the distance to $\L$ which is more and more relaxed.
+Therefore, as illustrated by \cref{res_gamma}, the resulting UWB splits the image into four parts, giving visual meaning to the fixed-support barycenter.

 In the same vein, \cref{UWB_ill_MAM} provides an illustrative application of MAM for computing UWB in another dataset.